mautic/user-documentation/docs/contacts/preference_center.rst

 |

-The Contact's preferences can be presented to the User in the unsubscribe page by selecting "Show Contact preference settings" in the Email configuration.
+You can display the Contact's preferences in the unsubscribe page by selecting "Show Contact preference settings" in the Email configuration.
 You may also choose to hide or show different Segments of the User preferences.
-If any of these areas is set to no, it hides it from the contact's personal preferences page.
-The default unsubscribe message is shown if the preference setting option is set to no.
+If you have turned off any of these options in the global settings, they don't show on the Contact's personal preferences page.
+Mautic displays the default unsubscribe message when you have turned off the preference setting option, resulting in the Contact being directly unsubscribed rather than being able to choose their preferences.

 .. image:: images/unsubscribe.png
     :align: center